+\textbf{Rewriter} \quad For the frozen pipeline in \S \ref{fw}, we prompt an LLM to rewrite the query with few-shot in-context learning \cite{brown2020language,min-etal-2022-rethinking}.
+Our prompt follows the formulation of \textit{[instruction, demonstrations, input]}, where the input is $x$.
+The instruction is straightforward and demonstrations are 1-3 random examples from training sets and are kept constant across all runs, mainly for the task-specific output format illustration, i.e., a short phrase as an answer for HotpotQA, and an option as an answer for MMLU.
+For the training scheme in \S \ref{ts}, we fine-tuning a T5 as the rewriter.

-\textbf{Retriever.} As the retriever we use a web search engine.
-It requires no FAISS index construction like dense retriever, nor candidates like training set.
-But it allows for a wide knowledge scope and real-time factuality.
-With Bing API, the retrieval are performed in two approaches.
-(1) For all retrieved web pages, we concatenate the snippets that are related sentences selected by Bing.
-This method similar to use a search engine in an browser, input a query and Enter, then collect the texts shown on the search result page.
-(2) For all retrieved web pages, we request the URLs and parser to get all the texts.
-This is similar to clicking into each items on the search result page.
-Then we use BM25 to reduce the document length, keeping those with higher BM25 scores with the query.
+\textbf{Retriever} \quad We use the Bing search engine as the retriever.
+It requires no candidate index construction like a dense retriever, nor candidates like a textbook.
+But it allows for a wide knowledge scope and up-to-time factuality.
+With Bing API, the retrieval is performed in two approaches. (\romannumeral1) For all retrieved web pages, we concatenate the snippets that are related sentences selected by Bing.
+This method is similar to using a search engine in a browser, input a query and press Enter, then collect the texts shown on the search result page. (\romannumeral2) For retrieved web pages, we request the URLs and parser to get all the texts.
+This is similar to clicking on items on the search result page.
+Then we use BM25 to keep those with higher relevance scores with the query, reducing the document length.

+\textbf{Reader} \quad The reader is a frozen LLM, where we adopt ChatGPT (gpt-3.5-turbo) and Vicuna-13B.
+It performs reading comprehension and prediction with few-shot in-context learning.
+In our prompt, following the brief instruction and the demonstrations, the input is $x$ or $[doc, \hat{\tilde{x}}]$ with retrieval augmentation.

-\textbf{Reader.} ChatGPT \footnote{gpt-3.5-turbo} is considered as the reader It predicts the output by the method of few-shot in-context learning.
-The prompt follows the formulation of \textit{[instruction, demonstrations, input]}, where the input is \textit{[doc, x]}.
-We use straightforward instructions and 1-3 random examples, mainly for the task-specific output format illustration.
-It has been proved that both the phrasing of prompt lines \cite{zhang2023tempera} and the selection of demonstrations shows effects on the in-context learning performance \cite{su2022selective, zhang2023autocot}.
-As it is not the focus of this work, we pay no more attention on prompt editing.
+It has been proved that both the phrasing of prompt lines \cite{zhang2023tempera} and the selection of demonstrations show effects on the in-context learning performance \cite{su2022selective, zhang2023autocot}.
+As it is not the focus of this work, we pay no more attention to prompt editing.